jreijn/hippo-addon-restful-webservices/readme.md

 This project is an initial attempt to have a pragmatic approach to provide a REST service on top of JCR (initially).

+Visit http://localhost:8080/cms/swagger/ after startup to see the available rest end-points.

 Running locally
 ===============